ewth/interface-generator/README.md

 ### Notes

-It expects classes to be in a similar format to in the `example` directory.
+It expects classes to be in a similar format to in the `input` directory.

 It will generate interfaces in the form: